Global analysis of a model for capillary water waves in 2D: Introduction

-In section \ref{energy} we improve the control on the $H^N$ norm from \eqref{pr5} to \eqref{pr5impr} by implementing the ``quasilinear I-method'' described above.
+In section \ref{energy} we improve the control on the $H^N$ norm from \eqref{pr5} to \eqref{pr5impr} by implementing the energy construction described above.
 For this we only need the first a priori assumption in \eqref{pr5} and the decay assumption \eqref{pr6}.
-In section \ref{energy2} we improve the control on the $S^{-1}H^2$ norm by using all the a priori assumptions and the initial data assumptions \eqref{pr7}.
+In section \ref{energy2} we improve the control on the weighted norm, using all the a priori assumptions \eqref{pr5}--\eqref{pr7}.
 In section \ref{sup} we begin our proof of the decay estimate \eqref{pr6impr}.
 We transform the unknown $u$ to a new unknown $v$ satisfying a cubic equation, and reduce matters to bounding the $Z$-norm, see \eqref{nf29}, of the profile of $v$.
 This task is further reduced to the more technical Lemma \ref{Zcontrol}, which is then proved in section \ref{TechProof}.